kola-er/potato-orm/README.md

 # potato-orm

-This is an ORM package that manages the persistence of database CRUD operations.
+This is an ORM package that manages the persistence of simple database CRUD operations.

 ## Installation